Business Process Benefits of DevOps

 The code is what makes the product.
 However, the product is made by humans, many humans, sometimes they err and sometimes the parts they made don’t fit well together (despite the fact the developers are seniors and Quality Assurance people are professionals as well.)

-Project's infrastructure, like the tech specification, evolves with the product and often gets muddied up over time if no specific measures are taken to prevent this.
+The project’s infrastructure, like the tech specification, evolves with the product and often gets muddied up over time if no specific measures are taken to prevent this.
 As a result, this might seriously affect the quality of performance and effectiveness of the operation.
 This is the case not only for cloud storage but also for dedicated infrastructure.

 Programmatic interaction with the infrastructure is standardized and streamlined to the essentials — there is a set of patterns the system follows.
 It enables testing as soon as possible which enables adjustments and fixes early on.

-Another important element of Infrastructure as Code approach is Code Review.
+Another important element of the Infrastructure as Code approach is Code Review.
 This gives clarity of the situation and provides a perspective for the team over the infrastructure changes.
 This is important in keeping everybody on the same page perfectly synchronized.

 Last, but far from least benefit that comes from transparency and the organized code is a vast simplification of implementing security measures.